The Double Pledging Crisis: Three Cases, One Structural Failure

 First Brands was a US auto parts manufacturer with customers including Walmart, AutoZone, and NAPA.
 Its scale gave it apparent credibility: when a company reports receivables from household names, funders are less likely to question the underlying invoices.

-The alleged fraud operated on two tracks simultaneously.
+The alleged fraud ran from 2018 through 2025 — seven years.
+It operated on two tracks simultaneously.
 On the receivables side, invoices were fabricated — either entirely fictitious or legitimately raised but pledged to multiple factoring facilities at once.
 On the inventory side, the same stock was double-pledged across separate lending arrangements.
-Jefferies, through its Leucadia/Point Bonita Capital entity, accumulated $1.9 billion in claims against receivables backed by invoices that were either forged or multiply-pledged.
-The internal rate of return on those positions exceeded 300% — a figure that, in retrospect, should have triggered deeper scrutiny rather than enthusiasm.
+A network of off-balance-sheet entities, referred to in court filings as "James Entities," was used to conceal existing liens and obscure the true financial position of the company.

 Invoice Double-Pledging